The Basics of BigCommerce vs. Shopify

 Shopify and BigCommerce both offer app shops of their own.
 These app stores house a variety of proprietary and third-party applications that you may use to enhance the functionality of your website.

-In fact, Shopify’s app store is so extensive that there’s an app for almost anything.
+Shopify’s app store is so extensive that there’s an app for almost anything.

 5. Shopify vs. BigCommerce At the point of sale (POS)